Stage IV Lung Cancer With ALK Rearrangement

-What Is Stage IV Lung Cancer With Anaplastic Lymphoma Kinase (ALK) Rearrangement?
+What Is Stage IV Lung Cancer With ALK Rearrangement?

 "Stage IV" means that the cancer has spread beyond the lung where it started.
 It may be in your other lung, too, or in the fluid around your lungs, or somewhere else in your body.

-The "ALK rearrangement" part of the name is about a gene called ALK.
+"ALK rearrangement" refers to a gene called ALK.
 If you have this type of lung cancer, your ALK gene got rearranged and joined with another gene.
 This causes cancer cells to grow and spread.

 If the cancer spreads to other parts of the body, your symptoms may include:

 Getting a Diagnosis

 First, your doctor will talk with you about what’s been going on and ask questions like these:

 - When did you first notice problems?

 - How have you been feeling?

 - Does anything make your symptoms better or worse?